Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/How to Upload.md

         you must add those non-matching samples to an [LCMS-metadata file](https://docs.google.com/spreadsheets/d/1rfKOGqms8LPeqORO5gyTXLXDU2lvz-CG2aCEwmu8xHw/copy)
-      - If you have a Tissue that is not included in the existing list, please label it as you would like to in the `Tissues` sheet and tell the developer you have a new Tissue.
+      - If you have a Tissue that is not included in the existing list, please label it as you would like to in the `Tissues` sheet and inidcate that you are submitting a new Tissue Type in the "Special Instructions" section of the form.
    3. Fill in Treatments sheet (optional) with any treatments not captured by other columns (ie `Diet`).
 Use `no treatment` if applicable.
 Provide a list of treatments used in the study, along with a description of each.